Acting Games | Drama Exercises and Games for Kids and Adults

 Difficulty: Medium

 A warm-up classic!
-This game is popular with all ages, but you may wish to choose a word other than “bang” if you’re uncomfortable with your students pretending to shoot guns.
-However, most children know it’s only a game.
+This game is popular with all ages, but you may wish to choose a word other than “bang” if you’re uncomfortable with younger students pretending to shoot guns.
+(However, they tend to realise it’s only a game.)

-2. Point to a student and say “bang”!
-When you do, the student you point at has to duck, and the students on either side of them have to fire at each other.
+2. Point to a person and say “bang”!
+When you do, that person has to duck, and the people on either side of them have to fire at each other with both hands clasped together.
 The slowest to react sits down for the rest of the round.

-4. Have one student pick a “magic word” and another tell a story containing the magic word.
-When the two final students standing hear the word, they can turn and shoot.
+4. Have one person pick a “magic word” and another tell a story containing the magic word.
+When the two finalists hear the word in the story, they can turn and shoot.

 5. Your winner is the new sheriff.